tarof429/stuckathome/linux/README.md

 Use `chage` to change the password expirary per user.

 Defaults are stored in /etc/login.defs.
+For example, there are a few login-related variables related to passwords here.
+If the exam asks you to set default values for new users like password expirary and the first UUID, set it in /etc/login.defs.

+Minimum password lengths are managed in /etc/security/pwquality.conf.

 ## History